Angusb111/tatairawhiti/README.md

 - **Crowd-Sourced Knowledge**: Users can submit points of interest to share with others in the region.
 - **Map Integration**: Utilizes OpenStreetMap through Leaflet for interactive mapping.
-- **Moderation**: Submissions are moderated to ensure quality and relevance.
-- **Future Enhancements**: Planned features include user authentication and improved feedback mechanisms.

 ## Technology Stack